brajeshwar/brajeshwar.github.io/_posts/2010/2010-12-23-similargroup-improves-web-navigation.md

----
-layout: post
-title: SimilarGroup improves Web Navigation
+# SimilarGroup improves Web Navigation
----

 Earlier known as <a href="http://techcrunch.com/2010/05/31/similarweb-changes-name-to-similargroup-raises-more-funding/">SimilarWeb</a>, the web navigation tool is now called <strong>SimilarGroup</strong>.
 Considered as a start-up, SimilarGroup plays more than a handy role in enabling web users to find, share, rank and review websites, thereby ensuring that search engine start-ups like <a href="http://blekko.com/">Blekko</a> and <a href="http://duckduckgo.com/">DuckDuckGo</a> can get all of the search results right.
 A perfect start-up navigation tool for a perfect start-up search engine.
 It took off in the year 2007 and its most popular product is named after its most recent labeling -- SimilarWeb.